Celest (restaurant)

 Celest is a fine dining restaurant and bar in Rotterdam, the Netherlands.
-The restaurant is situated on the 57th and 58th floor of De Zalmhaven tower at a height 190 meters, making it the heighest horeca business in the Benelux.
+The restaurant is situated on the 57th and 58th floor of De Zalmhaven tower at a height 190 meters, making it the highest horeca business in the Benelux.

 History

 To mark its opening, Celest organized a drone show above the Erasmus Bridge in Rotterdam.
 Approximately 400 drones, launched from the Kop van Zuid near Hotel New York, formed images including a hot-air balloon, the outline of the Netherlands, a planet, and a representation of the Zalmhaventoren.
 The ten-minute show was produced by the Amsterdam-based company Drone Stories, which has also created drone displays for events such as Coachella, Burning Man, and the Amsterdam Dance Event.
 Celest was temporarily closed due to damage that occurred during scheduled maintenance in the Zalmhaventoren.
 Water released during the work affected both the technical installations and parts of the restaurant.
 After a period of restoration work, the company has opted for a phased reopening.

-Initially, only private and corporate events will be hosted.
-Information regarding the reopening for individual guests will be communicated at a later stage.
+In late 2025, after months of closure due to water damage that affected its technical installations, Celest began a phased reopening.
+Initially it hosted private and corporate events, and by early January 2026 the skybar started opening on Friday and Saturday evenings for regular visitors as part of a step-by-step return to full operation.
+Opening of the restaurant followed on 16 September 2026.